luzzyzhang/my-python-cookbook/fluent-python/17-futures/README.md

 > That’s why a single Python process usually cannot use multiple CPU cores at the same time

 > When we write Python code we have no control over the GIL, but a built-in function or an extension written in C can release the GIL while running time consuming tasks.
 In fact, a Python library coded in C can manage the GIL, launch its own OS threads and take advantage of all available CPU cores.
 This complicates the code of the library con‐ siderably, and most library authors don’t do it.

+> **However**, _all standard library functions_ that **perform blocking I/O** _release the GIL_ **when waiting for a result from the OS**.
+This means Python programs that are I/O bound can benefit from using threads at the Python level: while one Python thread is waiting for a response from the network, the blocked I/O function releases the GIL so another thread can run.